Atalonica/SecureRF/README.md

 ### Warnings
 - Providing weak or not true random nonces can strongly reduce or break the AEAD scheme, thus it is encouraged to use a compliant hardware-based TRNG (or a decrement/increment-only hardware counter).
 - All PSK keys saved in flash can be obtained easily.
-If unallowed tampering is a risk, don't use this library (use a pre-programmed crypto IC to run the algorithms).
+If unallowed tampering is a risk, don't use this library (use a pre-programmed crypto IC).